Matrices, Characters and Descents

-\ \\ We are now ready to state our main application.
+We are now ready to state our main application.

-\begin{theorem} If $\BBB$ is a fine set for an $S_n$-representation $\rho$ then the character values of $\rho$ determine the distribution of descent sets over $\BBB$.
-In particular, for every $I\subseteq [n-1]$, the number of elements in $\BBB$ whose descent set contains $I$ satisfies
+\begin{theorem} If $\BBB$ is a fine set for an $S_n$-representation $\rho$ (with respect to a map $\Des$) then the character values of $\rho$ uniquely determine the distribution of descent sets over $\BBB$.
+Specifically, for every $I\subseteq [n-1]$, the number of elements in $\BBB$ whose descent set contains $I$ satisfies

-where $I_1, \ldots, I_t$ are the runs in $I$, $|\langle I \rangle|$ is the cardinality of the parabolic subgroup of $S_n$ generated by $\{s_i : i\in I\}$, and $c_I$ is any Coxeter element in this subgroup. \end{theorem}
+where $I_1, \ldots, I_t$ are the runs in $I$, $|\langle I \rangle| = \prod_k (|I_k|+1)!$ is the cardinality of the parabolic subgroup of $S_n$ generated by $\{s_i : i\in I\}$, and $c_I$ is any Coxeter element in this subgroup. \end{theorem}